 Call for Papers and Technotes

-The authors of best papers from 3DUI 2014 will be invited to submit extended versions of their work to the International Journal of Human-Computer Studies (IJHCS) and IEEE Transactions on Visualization and Graphics (IEEE TVCG).
+The authors of best papers from 3DUI 2015 will be invited to submit extended versions of their work to the International Journal of Human-Computer Studies (IJHCS) and IEEE Transactions on Visualization and Graphics (IEEE TVCG).

-Topics of the symposium include:
+Topics of the symposium include (but not limited to):

 - 3D input devices

-- 3D displays and sensory feedback
+- 3D display and sensory feedback

 - Collaborative 3D interaction

-Papers and Technotes Submission Dates:
+Paper and Technote Submission Dates:

-- Abstract submission due (required) - November 11, 2013
+- Abstract submissions due (required) - November 11, 2014

-- Paper Submission due - November 15, 2013
+- Paper/Technote Submissions due - November 15, 2014

-- Author notification - December 22, 2013
+- Author notification - December 20, 2014

-- Camera-ready papers - January 10, 2014
+- Camera-ready Papers/Technotes - January 10, 2015

 Papers and Technotes should be prepared in IEEE VGTC format submitted through the submission web site in PDF format, and will be reviewed by the program committee and external reviewers.
 Reviewing is double-blind.
-Accepted papers and technotes will be published by IEEE in the official Symposium proceedings.
+Accepted Papers and Technotes will be published by IEEE in the official Symposium proceedings.
 An International award committee will also award the best Paper and Technote.